Cuprate/cuprate/database/README.md

 Practically, this means `cuprated`'s database files can be transferred across computers, as can `monerod`'s.

 ### 10.5 Extra tables
-Some of `cuprate_database`'s tables aren't as optimized as `monerod`'s tables, for example, the way [`Multimap tables`](#92-multimap-tables) tables are done require 2 database lookups for legacy outputs compared to `monerod`'s 1; this difference can matter when scaling many reads.
+Some of `cuprate_database`'s tables aren't as optimized as `monerod`'s tables, for example, the way [`9.2 Multimap tables`](#92-multimap-tables) tables are done require 2 database lookups for legacy outputs compared to `monerod`'s 1; this difference can matter when scaling many reads.

-Cuprate also stores/requires more data, meaning `cuprated`'s database may be slightly larger than `monerod`.
+Cuprate also stores more data, meaning `cuprated`'s database may be slightly larger than `monerod`.

 The current method `cuprate_database` uses will be "good enough" until usage shows that it must be optimized as multimap tables are tricky to implement across all backends.